Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 ### 13.02 - Pastor

 The Pastor (hereinafter also called “Elder”), shall be the chief executive officer of the corporation.
-He shall preside at all business meetings, except as provided in Article 4, Section 5.
+He shall preside at all business meetings, except as provided in ARTICLE 4, Section 5.
 He shall have general supervision, direction and active management of the corporation.
 He shall see that all orders and resolutions of the Church are carried into effect.
 He shall submit a report of the operations of the corporation for the fiscal year within one month of the end of each fiscal year and shall report from time to time all matters within his knowledge that the interest of the corporation may be required to be brought to its notice.
 He shall have all the general powers and duties of the supervision and management usually vested in the office of Pastor of an association.

 #### 13.02.01 - Removal or Resignation